aiven/aiven-docs/docs/platform/howto/btar/disable-backup-to-another-region.md

 ```

 :::note[Result]
-Your service has no longer secondary backups in regions different from its hosting region.
+The additional cross-region backup has been deleted.
+You still have the default backup
+located in the primary (service-hosting) region.
 ::::

 ## Related pages